jfrog/helm-hub-sync/README.md

 ## Why do I need this

 That's a really good question to begin with!
 Helm Hub used to be a proper repository that contained all charts themselves and in essence was a central registry for Helm charts.
-While the new UI is super awesome, you might still want to have a single central location where you can find the Helm charts for your organization. `artisync-hub` helps you maintain a virtual repository in Artifactory that can be that single source of truth, using the configuration from Helm Hub.
+While the new UI is super awesome, you might still want to have a single central location where you can find the Helm charts for your organization. `helm-hub-sync` helps you maintain a virtual repository in Artifactory that can be that single source of truth, using the configuration from Helm Hub.

 ## Environment variables